 Please note: If you delete an app and then you need it again, you have to reconfigure the entire project.
 Also note that if you deleted an app that was already published, the creation process is deleted, but the app isn’t removed from the app store.
 Therefore, in order to delete the app from the store, you have to unpublish the application from the app store console.

 In the platform, you can request a build based on the new version of the source code.
 Remember that builds are always generated using the codebase’s most recent version available.

 Hiding the Offline Mode Options for Your Branded App

 There may be the case that you want to hide, on your branded app, all of the options, actions and pages related to the offline mode, because you don’t want to give your users the ability to download confidential documents or training material.
-In order to do so, you as the Superadmin need to contact Docebo (via the Communication Center, or through the Customer Success Team if your plan includes this option) and ask to hide all of the offline mode options.
+In order to do so, you as the Superadmin need to contact Docebo (via the Communication Center, or through the Customer Experience Team if your plan includes this option) and ask to hide all of the offline mode options.

 Offline mode allows your users to log into the app while offline, to download training material and full courses while offline, and then to find and play them from the Offline Content page of the app.
 If you want to know more details about what you can do in offline mode, you can read the section dedicated to offline content in the Go.Learn article.
 If you decide to hide the offline mode for your branded app, your users won’t be able to perform any of these actions while they are offline.